+But what’s it doing here?
+It’s an occlusive moisturiser that creates a barrier to prevents water loss.
+Now water stays in, it helps skin stay hydrated for longer.
 Before you ask, mineral oil itself isn’t comedogenic.
 But the barrier it creates can trap comedogenic ingredients into your skin, and those can make you breakout.
 Be careful what you use it with!

 Related: 5 Mineral Oil Myths You Need To Stop Believing Right Now

+Propylene Glycol is another ingredient with an undeserved bad rep. It’s true that, at 100% concentrations, it is an anti-freeze.
+But no one puts that much into a cream!
 In skincare, it’s used in tiny doses.
 Enough for it to do its job.
 What job?
 It’s a humectant, a fancy way of saying it attracts water from the environment into the skin, helping to keep it hydrated.

 Related: 7 Skincare Ingredients With An Underserved Bad Reputation

 COLLAGEN AND ELASTIN FOR… MARKETING

+Collagen is the protein that keeps your skin firm.
+Elastin makes it elastic (the name gave it away, didn’t it?).
 As you get older, and your body stops making so much collagen and elastin, your skin starts to sag and wrinkle.
 So it makes sense that adding them back into the skin would make it firmer and more elastic again, right?

+WRONG.
 Collagen and elastin are too big to penetrate the skin.
 If they can’t penetrate it, they can’t firm anything!
 All they do is rest on the skin’s surface and hydrate it.
 That’s it.

 Related: 4 Anti-Aging Skincare Ingredients That DON’T Work